 The description does not clearly and accurately set expectations

-The level of interaction and connection expected at events is minimal
+The level of planned interaction and connection at events is minimal

 When we determine that a group's or event's promotional or business content is not consistent with our Community Guidelines, we may take steps to protect the member experience by reaching out to the organizer with clear guidance on what needs to change and giving them the opportunity to update the group.
 If the group does not come into compliance, we may take further enforcement action, up to and including removing the group from Meetup.